Pr\"ufer sheaves and generic sheaves over the weighted projective lines and elliptic curves: Introduction

 \section{Introduction}

-The notion of weighted projective lines was introduced by Geigle and Lenzing [6] to give a geometric treatment to canonical algebras which was studied by Ringel [13].
+The notion of weighted projective lines was introduced by Geigle and Lenzing [10] to give a geometric treatment to canonical algebras which was studied by Ringel [18].
 Let $k$ be an algebraically closed field, a weighted projective line over $k$ can be viewed as obtained from a projective line $\mbox{P}_{k}^{1}$ by endowing with positive integral multiplicities $p_{1},$ \ldots $,p_{t}$( which were called weights) on pairwise distinct points $\lambda_{1},$ \ldots $,\lambda_{t}$.
-Much interesting work has been done on the category of coherent sheaves over a weighted projective line.
-But we still know little about the category of quasi-coherent sheaves over a weighted projective line, even the properties of some special quasi-coherent sheaves.
+An elliptic curve over $k$ is a smooth plane projective curve of genus one having a k-rational point.
+Much interesting work has been done on the category of coherent sheaves over a weighted projective line or an elliptic curve.
+But we still know little about the category of quasi-coherent sheaves over them, even the properties of some special quasi-coherent sheaves.

 As we know that, quasi-coherent sheaves and coherent sheaves over a scheme play the similar role with modules and finitely generated modules over rings.
-And in the representation theory of algebras, some special modules, for example generic modules, Pr\"{u}fer modules, adic modules, have been widely studied ([1], [2], [12], [14], [15]).
+And in the representation theory of algebras, some special modules, for example generic modules, Pr\"{u}fer modules, adic modules, have been widely studied ([3], [5], [17], [19], [20]).
 These infinitely dimensional modules play an important role in the category of modules.
-In 1997, Lenzing [9] extended the concept of generic modules to generic sheaves over weighted projective lines of genus one and determined all indecomposable generic sheaves.
-Moreover, he proved that the left perpendicular category of the generic sheaf $G_{q}$ with $q\in \mathbb{Q}\bigcup\{\infty\}$ intersecting the category of coherent sheaves is exactly the subcategory $\mathcal{C}_{q}$.
+In 1997, Lenzing [14] extended the concept of generic modules to generic sheaves over weighted projective lines of genus one and determined all indecomposable generic sheaves.
+Moreover, he proved that the left perpendicular category of the generic sheaf $G_{q}$ with $q\in \mathbb{Q}\bigcup\{\infty\}$ intersecting the category of coherent sheaves is exactly the subcategory $\mathcal{C}^{(q)}$.

 In view of the important role of generic modules, Pr\"{u}fer modules and adic modules in the representation theory of finite-dimensional algebras and generic sheaves over weighted projective lines of genus one, we make further study about two special quasi-coherent sheaves which we call Pr\"{u}fer sheaves and adic sheaves in this paper.
 The paper is organized as follows: